 Biography - Star of Stage & Screen

-Bob La Castra has received both national and international recognition as an actor, television presenter and scriptwriter, however, his professional life in the world of entertainment, began at the age of 13, as a cabaret singer, on the English Club circuit.
+Bob La Castra has received both national and international recognition as an actor, television presenter and writer.
+However, his professional life in the world of entertainment began at the age of 13, as a cabaret singer, on the English Club circuit.

-But it's not just 'the voice', the warmth of Bob's personality and the consummate ease, with which he engages an audience - no matter the size and divertsity, leaves everyone with the feeling of an intimate show experience.
+But it's not just 'the voice', the warmth of Bob's personality and the consummate ease with which he engages an audience — no matter the size and diversity — leaves everyone with the feeling of an intimate show experience.

-In addition to the television plaudits and a music career, which has seen Bob tour with the Drifters and write/record an album, with Australian rock legend – Brian Cadd, Bob still lists one of his proudest achievements as being awarded a Media Peace Prize for his song ‘Change The Future’, which he wrote and recorded to raise funds for UNICEF.
+In addition to the television plaudits and a music career that has seen Bob tour with the Drifters and write/record an album with Australian rock legend, Brian Cadd, Bob still lists one of his proudest achievements as being awarded a Media Peace Prize for his song ‘Change The Future’, written and recorded to raise funds for UNICEF.
 The song clip was also used in Sir Bob Geldof’s ‘Sport Aid’ promotion.

-Musical theatre has also played a significant role in Bob's life, seeing him recently, play the 'show stopping, comedic role' of 'Herod', in Jesus Christ Superstar (AUS), alongside the likes of Australian musical theatre star, Angela Toohey.
-Bob also played the lead pantomime role of 'Aladdin' (UK), in which he starred with John Altman (Nick Cotton - BBC TV soap, EastEnders) and Trevor Bannister (Mr Lucas - BBC TV comedy, Are You Being Served).
+Musical theatre has also played a significant role in Bob's life, seeing him play the 'show- stopping comedic role' of Herod, in Jesus Christ Superstar (AUS), alongside the likes of Australian musical theatre star Angela Toohey.
+Bob also played the lead pantomime role of Aladdin (UK), in which he starred with John Altman (Nick Cotton — BBC TV soap, EastEnders) and Trevor Bannister (Mr Lucas — BBC TV comedy, Are You Being Served).